felipex/cheatsheets/README.md

-# cheatsheets
+# Cheat Sheets
-Cheatsheet to some tools I am using
+Cheat sheet to some tools I use.

+1. NeoVim
+2. Tmux